DonTseTse/sendmail2mailgun/README.md

 as there's no match, that line and any subsequent ones are considered to be the mail's body.
 If there's more than one *From* and/or *Subject* headers, the last one (higher line number) will prevail.
 Multiple *To* headers are cumulated to build a comma separated email address list.
 The *To* headers themselves can be such lists.
-Recipients provided on the CLI (last parameter) and those provided as sendmail headers are aggregated; there's no duplicate check.
+Recipients provided on the CLI (last parameter `recipient_string`) and those provided as sendmail headers are aggregated; there's no duplicate check.

 # How To
 - clone this repository
 - decide which configuration mode you wish to use (see the [configuration section](#configuration) for details)
-- create a first configuration, either:
+- create either:
 	+ a file with the Mailgun API key written into it.
 The key can be found in the Mailgun web interface.
 This allows to run sendmail2mailgun just with `--domain <domain> --keyfile <filepath>` flags, no further configuration (files) needed
 	+ a global configuration (template provided in [configuration_templates/global.conf](configuration_templates/global.conf)